Philodendron tortum care & info

 Humidity

-If the humidifier doesn’t cut it, this plant is probably a good candidate for growing in a glass cabinet to help keep some humidity in.
+If the humidifier doesn’t cut it, this plant is probably a good candidate for growing in a glass cabinet, in a terrarium, or under a cloche to help keep some humidity in.

-When considering soil for a climbing, almost epiphytic aroid like a Philodendron tortum, you gotta think light and airy.
-They’re not used to being stuffed in heavy and dense potting soil!
+When considering soil for a climbing, almost epiphytic aroid like a Philodendron tortum, you must think light and airy.
+They’re not used to being stuffed in heavy and dense potting soil.
 A special aroid mix is probably the way to go and will work for many houseplants.

 A pre-mixed aroid soil should work for this species, but you can also mix your own.
-I discussed the 5:1:1 soil mixture in the post on Monstera care and that’s probably a good candidate for this plant as well.
+The 5:1:1 soil mixture also discussed in the post on Monstera care will be a good candidate for this plant as well.
 It consists of the following:

 • Five parts pine bark